SteelCompendium/data-md-dse/Bestiary/Monsters/Hobgoblins/Statblocks/Grilp.md

 reason: 0
 intuition: 1
 presence: 0
-traits:
-  - name: Bat Out Of Hell
-    effects:
-      - effect: Any enemy who makes a saving throw takes a −1 penalty to the saving throw for each grilp adjacent to them.
-  - name: Shifting Camouflage
-    effects:
-      - effect: The grilp has concealment from all creatures.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Flyby Bite
+    name: Flyby Bite
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object per minion
     effects:
       - roll: Power Roll + 3
-        t1: 3 damage
+        tier1: 3 damage
-        t2: 5 damage
+        tier2: 5 damage
-        t3: 7 damage; the grilp shifts up to 2 squares
+        tier3: 7 damage; the grilp shifts up to 2 squares
+      - name: Effect
-      - effect: The grilp moves up to their speed and can attempt to hide.
+        effect: The grilp moves up to their speed and can attempt to hide.
+  - type: feature
+    feature_type: trait
+    name: Bat Out Of Hell
+    icon: ⭐️
+    effects:
+      - effect: Any enemy who makes a saving throw takes a −1 penalty to the saving throw for each grilp adjacent to them.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Shifting Camouflage
+    icon: ⭐️
+    effects:
+      - effect: The grilp has concealment from all creatures.
 ~~~